jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 But never would these martial artists compete against each other.

-However, in the late 1980s, as home televisions spread information worldwide, once-isolated fighting cultures started to open up.
+However, in the late 1980s, as cable television and videotapes spread information worldwide, once-isolated fighting cultures started to open up.
 People got curious.
 As fighters began to watch other disciplines, they asked themselves, "Which martial art is best?"

 Would a boxer beat a kickboxer?
 What about a wrestler versus a karate guy?
 Many people wanted to know what if martial artists threw away their rule books and fought a real fight.